-The module will also allow you to enter a file name in a dialogue box by writing with your tablet.
+It's possible to enter a file name in a dialogue box by writing with your tablet.

-The Microsoft Journal (Vista and Windows 7) is an easy and quick way to take notes and draw little pictures, One person I was talking to said he used the Journal on Conference Calls.
+The Microsoft Journal (Vista and Windows 7) is an easy and quick way to take notes and draw little pictures.
+One person I was talking to said he uses the Journal to make notes during Conference Calls.

 I even asked a Windows expert on their help chat about it - they had no idea how to turn written characters into text.

 It turned out that the answer for Windows 8 users was a Microsoft program that was developed for tablet PC's years ago - OneNote.

 Let's take a look at OneNote with Windows 8.

 OneNote was developed to take advantage of the Tablet PC's - you

 remember those PC's that included a stylus and you could draw and write

 on the screen.
 The idea was that one could take notes in class or